 Hello!
-My name is William Spies, and I am a Robotics Software Engineer at Outrider Technologies here in sunny Colorado.
+My name is William Spies, and I make robots!

-I am currently working to bring robotic automation into the realm of logistics and trucking.
-On a daily basis, you can find me writing C++ and Python code, controlling robotic actuators, working with computer vision systems, and mentoring our newest engineers.
-I am known among my colleagues for being methodical, practical, supportive, lighthearted, and relentless.
-I am proud to be a part of an elite team of movers and shakers in the realm of robotics, all of whom are a joy to work with!
+I currently reside in sunny Colorado, where you can find me doing a whole host of things.
+I am known by my colleagues for being methodical, practical, supportive, lighthearted, and relentless.
+I have been lucky to work with many elite movers and shakers in the realm of robotics, all of whom have been a joy to work with!

-My time here at Outrider, however, only represents a brief part of my story so far.
-I originally hail from Cincinnati, Ohio [1].
-I stayed in Cincinnati and graduated from the University of Cincinnati (GO BEARCATS!) in June of 2012 with my Bachelors of Science in Electrical Engineering, along with a minor in Photonics.
-During my undergraduate career, I spent just over a year co-oping at L3Harris Cincinnati Electronics in the Space Avionics group, where I worked on avionics systems that are used on active launch platforms still today.
+I originally hail from Cincinnati, Ohio.
+I graduated from the University of Cincinnati in June of 2012 with my Bachelors of Science in Electrical Engineering, accompanied by a minor in Photonics.
+During my undergraduate career, I spent over a year co-oping at L3Harris Cincinnati Electronics in the Space Avionics group, where I worked on avionics systems used on active launch platforms still today.
 Much of my free time was consumed by serving as part of a partnership between Habitat for Humanity and the University of Cincinnati, and I took opportunities to show leadership in engineering and community relationship building through the University Honors Program and the Center for Community Engagement.

-Towards the end of my time in Columbus, I kicked off the next chapter of my life by applying to graduate schools around the country.
-I was accepted to Northwestern University’s accelerated MSR program in early 2017 and we moved up to Chicago shortly thereafter.
-In September of 2018, I graduated from Northwestern University (GO WILDCATS!) with my Masters of Science in Robotics along with a cohort of nearly two dozen other incredible individuals.
+Towards the end of my time in Columbus, I kicked off my next chapter when I was accepted to and attended Northwestern University’s accelerated MSR program in September of 2017.
+In September of 2018, I graduated from Northwestern with my Masters of Science in Robotics along with a cohort of nearly two dozen other incredible individuals.
 While studying at NU, I specialized in computer vision applications, 3D reconstruction, embedded systems programming (a.k.a. working in ROS), and robotic manipulation.

 Of course, I cannot hope to include everything in just this segment…but pictures may help fill in a few gaps:

-If you have professional inquiries, check the Resume section of the website for PDF and HTML versions of my resume for a specially-reserved contact address.
+If you have professional inquiries, check the Resume section of the website for PDF and HTML versions of my resume.

 If you have other questions about the site, please send an email to admin[at]spieswl.com.